Espyo/Pikifen/README.txt

 ===============
     * Replicates most of the standard Pikmin gameplay.
     * Unique features like weather conditions, complex missions, and more.
-    * Content that can be edited via text files, or just replacing the image and sound files.
+    * Content that can be edited via text files, or by just replacing the image and sound files.
     * Intuitive and deep editors, such as an area editor, animation editor, and more.
-    * Scripting for custom objects.
+    * Scripting for custom objects using a finite state machine.
     * Tools to help with debugging custom content.
     * A comprehensive but easy-to-follow manual to help with making content.
     * Customizable control schemes.
-    * Low system requirements, no special permissions to run, no need to install, and less than 30 MB when extracted.
+    * Low system requirements, no special permissions to run, no need to install, and less than 50 MB when extracted.
     * Filled with quality-of-life features and details, both for gameplay and for content-making.
+    * Organized codebase with very few external dependencies.
     * Made almost entirely from scratch, as free and open-source software, for Windows, Linux, and Mac.